How to Get Leads, Sales, and Actually Have Your Emails Read24 minutes

 You are selling a product for girls aged 18-25 and you want to get more Facebook likes.
 Instead of purchasing a prime-time television ad spot on NBC for eyeballs, you promote the content you know they’ll love on Facebook, Tumblr, and Twitter driving them to your Facebook page where you engage them.

 I cannot stress this enough, you need to A/B test your email pitches and the subject lines.
 Never write just one pitch or subject line and use that one pitch on every single person, unless what you have written works every time.

 Over time, each small improvement in your pitch will begin to really move the needle further in your sales funnel.

-Depending on the amount of people you are reaching out to, I would suggest writing at least 2 different pitches, and splitting them between two small segmented groups.
+Depending on the number of people you are reaching out to, I would suggest writing at least 2 different pitches and splitting them between two small segmented groups.
 Find which email converts better and use that moving forward.

 All of these tips and tactics are a direct result of my own trial and error while building several different businesses over the past 5 years.
 If you take away anything from this, let it be this:

 Do your research, stay organized, utilize your connections, build relationships, and always ask for what you want.